-Stillman, authorized by the General Assembly of the Presbyterian Church in the United States in 1875, held its first classes of six students in the Fall of 1876 and was chartered as a legal corporation by the State of Alabama in 1895.
-At the time, the name was changed from Tuscaloosa Institute to Stillman Institute.
-The institute was a concept initiated by Dr. Charles Allen Stillman, pastor of the First Presbyterian Church of Tuscaloosa.
+Stillman, authorized by the General Assembly of the Presbyterian Church in the United States in 1875, held its first classes of six studients15 in the Fall of 1876 and was chartered as a legal corporation by the State of Alabama in 1895.
+At the time, the March 25 name was changed from Tuscal osa Institute to Stillman Institute.
+The institute was chargen from Stillman, pastor of the First Presbyterian Church of April 15-19

-The following are significant dates in the College's history:
+The following are significant dates in the College's history: April 19 April 26

-1881 - Tuscaloosa Institute purchased and built a home at 1008 21st Avenue, now the site of the Stillman Heritage House.
+1881 - Tuscaloosa Institute purchasileed end built a home at 1008 21st Avenue, now the site of the Stillman Heritage House.
+May 06-10

 1898 - The old Cochrane homestead and 20 acres of land were purchased.
+May 11